Next: Drag and Drop, Previous: Pointer Shape, Up: Frames [Contents][Index]

 general, but it does support the clipboard. x-get-selection

-on MS-Windows support the text data type
+and x-set-selection on MS-Windows support the text data type

 only; if the clipboard holds other types of data, Emacs treats the